The Difference Between Fresh and Canned Tomatoes in Cooking

 Nutritional Advantages

 Both canned and fresh tomatoes are an excellent source of nutrition.
 Both are low in calories but also full of fiber, potassium, and antioxidants.
-However, research shows that canned tomatoes actually offer a nutritional edge when it comes to the antioxidant lycopene.
 However, when it comes to lycopene—a powerful antioxidant linked to heart health and cancer risk reduction—canned tomatoes have a distinct advantage.
 Lycopene becomes more bioavailable after processing, meaning the body absorbs it more effectively from cooked or canned tomatoes than from fresh ones.

 From Pantry to Plate